 Contact a Miami-Dade County, Florida Personal Injury Lawyer

 If you’ve been seriously injured as a result of negligence, or your loved one lost his or her life due to the negligence of another, you need an aggressive legal team you can depend on.
 No matter the origin of the injury at hand, our firm has the resources to satisfy the burden of proof in your personal injury claim and win you the compensation you need.
-Contact us at Aigen Law Firm today to schedule your free case evaluation.
+Contact us at Aigen Injury Law today to schedule your free case evaluation.